 Below you will find the most important information and regulations in connection with the coronavirus.
 All measures are aimed at reducing new infections with the virus.

-The restaurants are open.
+The restaurants and bars are open.

 You can find the current opening hours and take-away options of our restaurants here.

 In all hotels, only the hotel stay incl. check-in and transfer to the room is exempt from the certificate obligation.
 For access to the hotel restaurant, the breakfast room, the dining room, the hotel bar, the wellness area, etc., however, the Covid certificate is mandatory and must be checked.
 This also applies if these are used solely by hotel guests.

 In all zones where no certificate is required, masks and minimum distances apply to all hotel guests - regardless of whether they have a certificate or not.